 PERIP

-143
+Retirees 143

--
+Active employees

-143
+Total 143

 Contribution Description

 The City (employer) contributed \$2,235,650 in FY 2024 and paid \$3,091,399 in benefits.

 Net Pension Liability

 The City's net pension liability for the Berkeley Police Employees Retirement Income Plan is measured as the total pension liability, less the pension plan's fiduciary net position.
 The net pension liability is measured as of June 30, 2024, using an annual actuarial valuation as of June 30, 2023.
 A summary of principal assumptions and methods used to determine the net pension liability is shown below.